tomik-z-cech/PP1-Cibo-Fresco/README.md

 ## **6.7.
 Bugs**
 ### Fixed bugs
-Throughout testing, varoius bugs were discovered, especially with very low view-port sizes.
-They were all fixed, commited and documented via GitHub.
+Throughout testing, various bugs were discovered, especially with very low view-port sizes.
+They were all fixed, committed and documented via GitHub.
  - Bug with gallery preview image size
  - Bug with horizontal phone/tablet orientation `gallery.html`
  - Bug with gallery navigation bar